amittkSharma/react-video-player-extended/README.md

 onProgress | Callback contains `event, progressProps`, ProgressProps is an object containing currentTime, duration and percentage, onDuration | Callback contains `duration` of the media, in seconds onMarkerClick | Called when marked is clicked.
 Callback contains marker object.
-Example: `{id: 1, time: 5, color: '#ffc837', title: 'Marker 1'}` onMarkerAdded | Callback when a new marker is being added, this API will return a new marker object with current time. | 8.0.0 onLoadedMetadata| Callback is triggered when the video player is loaded with new video, with all the meta-information onVideoPlayingComplete| Callback triggered when the video is completely played contains progressProps object. `Example: {"currentTime":52.209,"duration":52.209,"percentage":100}`. <b>Note:</b> This event will not be triggered in case video is being played in loop. | 8.3.0
+Example: `{id: 1, time: 5, color: '#ffc837', title: 'Marker 1'}` onContinuousMarkerReceived | Callback function that will get a single marker as the video being played.
+Callback contains marker object.
+Example: `{id: 1, time: 5, title: 'Marker 1'}` onMarkerAdded | Callback when a new marker is being added, this API will return a new marker object with current time. | 8.0.0 onLoadedMetadata| Callback is triggered when the video player is loaded with new video, with all the meta-information onVideoPlayingComplete| Callback triggered when the video is completely played contains progressProps object. `Example: {"currentTime":52.209,"duration":52.209,"percentage":100}`. <b>Note:</b> This event will not be triggered in case video is being played in loop. | 8.3.0